 This document may contain a summary of a particular market rule.
 Where provided, the summary has been used because of the length of the market rule itself.
 The reader should be aware, however, that where a market rule is applicable, the obligation that needs to be met is as stated in the market rules.
 To the extent of any discrepancy or inconsistency between the provisions of a particular market rule and the summary, the provision of the market rule shall govern.

 Document ID PRO-408

 Document Name Part 1.5: Market Registration Procedures

-Issue Issue 3.0
+Issue 9.0

-Reason for Issue Issue released in advance of Baseline 45.0.
-Updated to include electricity storage participation.
+Reason for Issue Issue released for Baseline 49.1

-Effective Date February 26, 2021
+Effective Date June 7, 2023

 Document Change History